Glaucoma Treatment in San Antonio

 Visual Field Testing for Glaucoma – The Humphrey Zeiss 700 series visual field testing is one of the fastest and most accurate methods for mapping the peripheral and central visual fields to detect early changes consistent with glaucoma.

-Tonometry (Tonopen Pressure Measurement) – Intraocular pressure measurements are performed by experienced personnel using Goldmann applanation tonometry or Tonopen tonometers.
-We do not use “air puff” methods, as they are more uncomfortable for patients, and are not as accurate as the above methods.
+iCare Measurements – Intraocular pressure measurements are performed by experienced personnel.
+We do not use “air puff” methods, as they are more uncomfortable for patients and less accurate.

 Measure Corneal Thickness – Corneal thickness (Pachymetry) measurements will determine the accuracy of the intraocular pressure measurements in correlation to each individual cornea.
 Ultrasound pachymetry is a painless, and accurate method of determining the corneal thickness.
-Pachymetry can also be determined in an optical method (no touch) using the Stratus OCT (Optical Coherence Tomography).
+Pachymetry can also be determined in an optical method (no touch) using our advanced diagnostic equipment .

 Optic nerve fiber analysis by Cirrus OCT (Optical Coherence Tomography) provides a higher level of diagnostic insights.
 Using near-infrared frequency light, it reveals cross-sectional views of the optic nerves and its fibers with high resolution.
 Computerized comparisons are graphed and compared to age-matched normative data.